Mookh01/nightlife_coordination/README.md

 The button changes so that the user will see they have attended but the "totals" don't add up immediately.After reloading the page you see the update.
 I want to fix this, however the app currently meets the standards of the challange.

 I continue to have issues with getting my application to work on Heroku.
 I've come across conflicting information when it comes to config.js, .env and env.js files.
 Although I have loaded several working project already, each new project presents new differences.
 Such as this project using the Yelp API.
+The solution was using an .env file. within that file is my Yelp API keys, the heroku port information and the mLab mongodb url.
+I also manually put in these configurations with the Heroku Command Line tools.

+The Biggest Lesson I Continue to Learn is Detail.
+After removing the config.js file I had forgotten to remove the module from server.js.
+Also, I need to utilize the `$ heroku log` when I am searching for Errors with Heroku.
+The website log does not provide sufficient information.